unconst/Auto-Tensor/README.md

 ## 🚀 Features

-- 🌐 Internet access for searches and information gathering
+✅ 🌐 Internet access for searches and information gathering ✅ 💾 Long-term and short-term memory management
-- 💾 Long-term and short-term memory management
+✅ 🧠 GPT-4 instances for text generation
-- 🧠 GPT-4 instances for text generation
+✅ 🔗 Access to popular websites and platforms
-- 🔗 Access to popular websites and platforms
+✅ 🗃️ File storage and summarization with GPT-3.5
-- 🗃️ File storage and summarization with GPT-3.5
+✅ 🔌 Extensibility with Plugins
-- 🔌 Extensibility with Plugins
+❌ ⛓️ Rely on a centralized AI provider

 ## Quickstart